browserpass/browserpass-native/debug/README.md

-To test whether the native host is working corrctly, run:
+To test whether the native host is working correctly, run:
 `/path/to/browserpass < /path/to/request-configure.hex.txt`

 Note that this is *not* a plain text file; it includes a binary header